sjara/jaratest/common/2018acsup/README.md

 # Database contents
 ## Generic database
-This is the database initially produced by celldatabase.generate_cell_database_from_subjects.
-It contains the following columns:
+This is the database initially produced by celldatabase.generate_cell_database_from_subjects().
+The columns produced by this database can be found in the documentation for celldatabase.

-* *behavSuffix*: the suffixes for the behaviour files associated with the sessions this cell is from
-* *brainArea*: which part of the brain this cell is from

 ## Base stats
 These are the columns added to the generic database after calculation of base stats: